-This year the Amazon and other Brazilian biomes were once again ravaged by horrific fires.
-As the wish of our team is to protect and conserve these natural treasures, three of us sat down and talked a bit about these incidents — part of the conversation were geologist Dorília Ferreira da Cunha, biologist Gabriel Costa Oliveira and Sina von der Heyde from our communication team.
+This year (2020) the Amazon Rainforest and other Brazilian biomes were once again ravaged by horrific fires.
+Three of us sat down and talked a bit about the incidents — part of the conversation were Geologist Dorília Ferreira da Cunha, Biologist Gabriel Costa Oliveira and Sina von der Heyde from Melis Communication Team.

-Brazil’s ecosystems that belong to the naturally and culturally most diverse places on our planet were once again facing tremendous destruction through fire incidents during this summer.
-In August the INPE, Brazils National Institute for Space Research, reported more than 29,307 fires in the Brazilian Amazon and sadly since July the Pantanal, one of the largest wetland biomes on our planet, was severely affected by fires.
+Brazil’s ecosystems, belonging to the naturally and culturally most diverse places on our planet, were once again facing tremendous destruction through fire incidents during summer 2020.
+In August the INPE, Brazils National Institute for Space Research, reported more than 29,307 fires in the Brazilian Amazon Region and sadly since July the Pantanal, one of the largest wetland biomes on our planet, was severely affected by fires.
 The outbreaks also affect other areas such as the Cerrado Savannah or the Atlantic Forest along the Brazilian coast.

 Desertification, effects on local climate and biodiversity-loss